 3. Adjusted position 900,000

-4. Forecast annuity/recurring revenue for new financial year 500,000
+4. Forecast annuity/recurring revenue for the new financial year 500,000

 6. Forecast revenue line (point 4 plus point 5) 800,000